fortran-lang/stdlib/README.md

 conda activate stdlib-tools
 ```

-You can install conda from using the [miniforge installer](https://github.com/conda-forge/miniforge/releases).
+You can install conda using the [miniforge installer](https://github.com/conda-forge/miniforge/releases).
-Also, you can install a Fortran compiler from conda-forge by installing the ``fortran-compiler`` package, which installs ``gfortran``.
+Also, you can install a Fortran compiler from conda-forge by installing the ``fortran-compiler`` package, which installs GFortran.

 ### Build with CMake